statecharts/statecharts.github.io/_glossary/compound-state.md

 ![A state "Off" with substates A and B](compound-state.svg)

 Here, the state called **Off** is a compound state.
 It has two states **A** and **B** as its substates.
 Note how the substates constitute their own state machine, even with an [initial state](initial-state.html){:.glossary}.

+In UML, compound states are called _composite states_.

 ## xstate